rhiot/rhiot/docs/readme.md

 <img src="images/console-device-heartbeat.png" align="center" height="400" hspace="30">

+#### Accessing LWM2M server directly

+While we suggest to use the universal REST API whenever possible, you can also consider using the LWM2M server directly.
+By default the LWM2M server is exposed using the default IANA port i.e. 5683.
+The embedded LWM2M server is started together with the cloudlet.

 #### Device registry

 Device registry is used by Leshan to store the information about the managed devices.
 By default the device cloudlet uses